Skip to content

 The [ndbd] is used by ndbmtd.
 The connect-string parameter is good to place here.
 If only one data node is used per host it makes sense to place the data node id here as well.

-The same reasoning applies to the [ndb_mgmd] section, here the placement of the configuration files config-file seems like a useful parameter to place in my.cnf.
+The same reasoning applies to the [ndb_mgmd] section, here the placement of the configuration files config-file is a useful parameter to place in my.cnf.

 There is a section for the ndb_mgm program and here it makes sense to specify the connect-string.